What is GIST?

 - Soft tissue sarcomas start in the cells of the connective tissues like cartilage, fat, nerves, and muscle.

 More specifically, GIST starts in nervous system cells in the wall of the GI tract -- called interstitial cells of Cajal (ICCs).
 These cells send signals to the muscles in the digestive system to contract to move food and liquid through the system.

 What causes GIST?

-GIST is caused by a genetic mutation, an error in the normal order of genes.
-In most cases, the mutation is to a gene that directs the cells to make a protein (called KIT or CD117) that causes the cells to grow and divide.
+Most cases of GIST have no clear cause and in rare cases are caused by an inherited gene mutation.
+In these rare cases, the mutation is to a gene that directs the cells to make a protein (called KIT or CD117) that causes the cells to grow and divide.
 In this case, the gene mutation causes the ICC cells to grow and divide in an uncontrolled manner, leading to a tumor.

 What is mutation testing?